WadeBarnes/indy-node/sample/Network/README.md

 4. Create DIDs for Stewards

    For the sake of this tutorial all DIDs and Stewards are running on the same machine.
-Normally this woulb be independent machines and organizations.
+Normally this would be independent machines and organizations.

    ```
    newNetwork:indy> did new seed=000000000000000000000000Steward1